bloudermilk/mongo-profile-analyzer/README.md

 # MongoDB Profile Analyzer

 Get to know your MongoDB queries!
+Count total queries, queries by collection, and operations by collection.

 ```
 signup-step-1.profile.json